vistadataproject/vistadataproject.github.io/demoVAM1/index.md

 "25" represents a patient identifier of a particular VISTA.
 Like all VICS Services, the Patient Service of Build 2 will employ national identifiers for patients which will allow it to merge patient records from all 130 VA VISTAs.

-As the image above shows, in Build1, this RPC continues to be processed by VISTA in _Build 1_ - unlike user information, patient data is not yet in the VICS Server.
+As the image above shows, this RPC continues to be processed by VISTA in _Build 1_ - unlike user information, patient data is not yet in the VICS Server.
 It will migrate in _Build 2_.

 Clicking _Ok_ will bring you to the Patient's "Coversheet" ...